iglaweb/Ferris-Wheel/README.md

 ```

 ### Usage
-Use the built in Widget in your XML like this:
+Add widget in your xml layout like this:

 ```xml
     <ru.github.igla.ferriswheel.FerrisWheelView